Anti-racism resources: Continuing the focus

 We all have the opportunity to make positive change in our communities and workplaces.
 The consultants at EW Group have curated some of the resources that have helped them to better understand how racism works.
 Our list includes TV shows, films, books, and voices exploring racism.
 Check back on this blog as we add more resources which have helped us.
 Read, share, and let us know your recommendations so that what we can continue to add to this list.

 - Explained: The Racial Wealth Gap.
-Systemic inequality.
 This episode of Explained looks at the financial wealth gap based on race in America.
 You can watch the full episode below.

 - The School That Tried to End Racism.
-Systemic change and unconscious bias.
 This BAFTA-winning Channel 4 series follows students at a British school who aimed to eliminate racial bias.

 - I May Destroy You.
-Consent, sexual assault and race.
 This series took home six BAFTA TV Awards.
 I May Destroy You explores racism, consent, and sexual abuse.
 The series follows Arabella, when she experiences sexual assault and harassment in present-day London.

 - When They See Us.
 Based on events of the April 19, 1989, Central Park jogger case, this series explores the lives of the five suspects who were prosecuted on charges related to the sexual assault of a female victim, and of their families.